 An international migrant is defined by the United Nations as someone who changes country of residence for 12 months or more.
-There is no single, all inclusive system in place to measure all movements of people into and out of the UK or to determine if they meet the definition of a long-term migrant.
+There is no single system in place to measure all movements of people into and out of the UK or to determine if they meet the definition of a long-term migrant.
 Therefore, it is necessary to use a combination of data from different sources that have different characteristics and attributes in order to produce estimates of international migration.
-While offering the best data currently available, none of the data sources used are specifically designed to capture information solely on international migration.
+While offering a useful source of data, none of the data sources used are specifically designed to capture information solely on international migration.

-NRS currently use the Long-Term International Migration (LTIM) estimates produced by the ONS for the national estimates of international migration to and from Scotland.
-These are the best estimates of the moves to and from the UK that meet the definition of long term migration.
+Prior to mid-2020, NRS used the Long-Term International Migration (LTIM) estimates produced by the ONS for the national estimates of international migration to and from Scotland.